-Effective July 1, 2010, all newly hired and rehired employees, as a condition of employment, will receive their pay through direct deposit to an account with a financial institution or to a university-sponsored VISA© debit card, Saluki Cash.
+Effective July 1, 2010, all newly hired and rehired employees, as a condition of employment, will receive their pay through direct deposit to an account with a financial institution.

 Electronic direct deposit is an efficient, secure and economical method for delivering payments to employees.
 Direct deposit ensures that an employee’s payment is deposited timely even if they are out due to illness, vacation or other approved leave.
 There are certain limited circumstances under which payment by paper check rather than direct deposit is permitted.
 Please note that all paper checks are mailed to the current mailing address on file with the Payroll Office one day prior to the scheduled pay date; check pickup at the Accounts Payable Office has been discontinued.

 To have your pay electronically deposited to a checking or savings account, you will need to complete a Direct Deposit Authorization Form.
-If you would like your pay electronically deposited to a Saluki Cash Card, you will need to complete a Saluki Cash Authorization Form for Payroll.
-These forms can be found on the SIU Payroll Office website and the Undergraduate Assistantship website.
+This form can be found on the SIU Payroll Office website and the Undergraduate Assistantship website.

 Responsibilities of Undergraduate Assistants